Robustness Verification of Graph Neural Networks Via Lightweight Satisfiability Testing: Experiments

 Our second experiment evaluates the optimization strategies described in Section~\ref{sec:opt}.
 Recall that the runtime of Algorithm~\ref{algo:dfs} depends on both the number of recursive calls and the runtime of each call.
 We introduce the notion of the \emph{exploration ratio} to quantify how these optimization strategies affect the number of recursive calls.
 Let $F$ denote the set of fragile edges.
 Since the number of recursive calls grows exponentially with $\abs{F}$, we define the exploration ratio $\alpha$ to be such that $2^{\alpha \cdot (\abs{F}+1)}$ is the number of recursive calls.
 That is, the exploration ratio is defined as the logarithm of the number of recursive calls divided by $(\abs{F} + 1)$.
 In the worst case, Algorithm~\ref{algo:dfs} explores all possible $2^{\abs{F}}$ graphs, resulting in $2^{(\abs{F}+1)} - 1$ recursive calls, which implies an exploration ratio close to $1$.

-We conducted experiments on several variants of $\toolname$ that exclude the optimizations described in Section~\ref{sec:opt}.
-The experiments were performed on the Cora and CiteSeer datasets using 4-layer GNNs with different aggregation functions, with both global and local budgets set to $10$.
+We conducted experiments on several variants of $\toolname$ that exclude the optimizations mentioned in Section~\ref{sec:opt}.
+The experiments were performed on the Cora, CiteSeer, Cornell, Texas, and Wisconsin datasets using 4-layer GNNs with different aggregation functions, with both global and local budgets set to $10$.
 The results are summarized in Table~\ref{tab:variants}, where N/A indicates that the strategy is not applicable in this case.
 For a fair comparison, we only report instances that solved by all variants.
 Therefore the average runtime for $\toolname$ is different from previous experiments.
 Figure~\ref{fig:prof} provides a different view, showing how many recursive calls $\toolname$ and $\toolname$ without optimization strategies need to solve the instances.

 \paragraph{Takeaways} The results show that the overall improvement exceeds an order of magnitude.
 For incremental computation, the exploration ratio remains the same while the average runtime per call decreases, which meets our expectation, since incremental computation only accelerates the oracle’s computation without altering its outcome, thereby producing the same computational path for $\toolname$.
 For operator reordering, the average runtime per call decrease as expected.
 The average exploration ratio also decreases in this case since we incorporating operator reordering and incremental computation.
 For bound tightening with budgets, the overall runtime remains roughly the same or slightly increases; this may be because the benefit from shrinking is limited, as indicated by the exploration ratio remaining nearly unchanged.
 Finally, for heuristic edge picking, the exploration ratio decreases as expected, but the average runtime per call increases because $\toolname$ must maintain and compute information about the $k$-hop neighbors in the current graph, which introduces additional computational overhead.